 Samsung watch 4 also offers wireless charging for the Samsung Galaxy Watch 4.
-The wireless charging feature is unavailable on a Fitbit Sense watch.
+Wireless charging feature is unavailable on a Fitbit Sense watch.

 Both watches can be fully charged in around 2 hours’ time.

 A Fitbit Sense relies on the paired smartphone to perform phone related tasks.
-It is a pure, and simple smartwatch that focuses on only doing the smartwatch tasks.
 It does not have a cellular model on offer.
 A Samsung Watch 4 does have multiple cellular models that can help in handling calls directly from the smartwatch.

 No such complaints have been reported for a Fitbit Sense smartwatch.

 Samsung watch 4 is sleeker than Fitbit Sense.
 Below, we list some fundamental differences between a Fitbit Sense and a Samsung Watch 4, in terms of display and appearance:

 - Samsung watch 4 weighs 30.3 g and a Fitbit Sense weighs 48.2 g.
 A Fitbit Sense is almost 60% heavier than a Samsung Watch 4, in terms of the weight of the watch.